Naughty Dog: History

+As an independent studio (1984–2001)

 Jason Rubin and Andy Gavin met as pre-teens in 1982 at a weekend Hebrew school in Virginia.
 After they discovered a mutual interest in computers and video games, they began regularly discussing programming, game development, and game piracy during class.
 Having experimented with Lisp and C++, Rubin and Gavin teamed up with a friend, Mike Goyet, and founded JAM Software in 1984.
-The acronym "JAM" stood for "Jason, Andy and Mike"; however, when Goyet became disinterested in the work and did not contribute to JAM's operations, Rubin and Gavin bought back his share of the company (about US$100) within months and the acronym was redefined as "Jason and Andy's Magic".
+The acronym "JAM" stood for "Jason, Andy and Mike"; however, when Goyet became uninterested in the work and did not contribute to JAM's operations, Rubin and Gavin bought back his share of the company (about US$100) within months and the acronym was redefined as "Jason and Andy's Magic".
 Rubin and Gavin chose to create software for the Apple II and decided to create a skiing game for their second title.
 During production of the game, Gavin accidentally copied bootleg games over the only copy of the skiing game they had.
 Rubin then created a new skiing game called Ski Crazed (originally titled Ski Stud) within the weekend.
-Because the game played slowly, Gavin reprogrammed the game to play quicker.
-The game was later picked up and published by Baudville, who bought the game from Jam Software for $250.
+The game played slowly, but Gavin reprogrammed the game to play quicker.
+Later, the game was gathered and published by Baudville, who bought the game from Jam Software for $250.
 Ski Crazed sold more than 1,000 copies.
-Rubin and Gavin created an Apple IIGS graphic adventure game titled Dream Zone, which was released in 1988 and ported to the Atari ST, Amiga and personal computer.
+Rubin and Gavin created an Apple IIGS graphic adventure game titled Dream Zone, which was released in 1988 and ported to the Atari ST, Amiga and PCs.